unsorted-repos/PublicCodeLibrary/AutomationAndSystems/TaskWarrior/Login and start cronjob service automatically/HowTo.md

  4. Remove prompting for password to start the cronjob service automatically, so you don't get bothered for input if you open WSL Ubuntu.

  **0. Set backup folder in autoBackup.sh:**

-	0.1 Download the autoBackup.sh from this folder
+ 0.1 Download the autoBackup.sh from this repository.
+To for example folder `E:\somefolder\TaskWarrior\auto startup\`.

-	0.1 Right Mouse Button (RMB) on `autoBackup.sh`>Open with notepad, or whatever text editor/bash editor you use.
+ 0.2 Right Mouse Button (RMB) on `autoBackup.sh`>Open with notepad, or whatever text editor/bash editor you use.

-	0.2 Right now it backs up everything to `C:/task backup`.
+ 0.3 Right now it backs up everything to `C:/task backup`.
 If you want to change that: replace all the `c/task backup/` with whatever you want it to be.
 Rembember to put the slashes to the right like `/` in stead of (iso) `\` for Linux.

  **1. Copy autoBackup.sh:**

-	1.1 Command:
+ 1.1 Command (notice the change of `\` direction to `/`:

+`cp -a "/mnt/e/somefolder/TaskWarrior/auto startup/autoBackup.sh" "/home/<yourUsername>/autoStartup/"`

  **2. Creating a functioning cronjob:**